 Father Clayton J. Haberman, the son of Alfred and Louise (Appel) Haberman was born on March 19, 1924 in Heron Lake, MN and was baptized on April 1, 1924.
 Following high school Father Clayton attended and graduated from Croisier College in Onamia, Minnesota (3 years) and St. Paul Seminary in St. Paul, Minnesota (5 years) where he completed degrees in Philosophy and Theology.
 He was ordained a Catholic Priest on June 3, 1950.
 His first assignment was at St. John the Evangelist Catholic Church in Rochester, MN and later he would serve in other communities in Minnesota including, Caledonia, Freeburg, Westbrook, Jeffers, Mabel, Canton, Iona, Adams, Janesville, New Richland, Ellendale, Waldorf, Rose Creek, Lyle, Fairmont and Medford.

 When time would allow, Father Clayton enjoyed hunting and was an avid pheasant hunter all of his life.
 He also enjoyed traveling and spending time with family and friends having good conversations.

 Father Clayton is survived by his sisters, Maxine Luft, Mary Ann Leopold and Marilyn Rogers and by nieces, nephews, great nieces and great nephews.

 Father Clayton is preceded in death by his parents, Alfred and Louise Haberman, his sisters, Edna Haberman, LaVerna Schaffer, Helene Miranowski and Betty Shea and by his brothers, Marvin Haberman and Claire Haberman.

-To send flowers to Fr.
-Clayton Haberman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fr.
+Clayton Haberman, please visit our floral store.